 Ownership is a unifying sentiment and top engagement driver across Hypertherm.
 It's been that way since 2001 when Hypertherm co-founder, Dick Couch, and his wife and business partner, Barbara Couch, transferred approximately one-third of their Hypertherm shares into an Employee Stock Ownership Plan (ESOP.)
-This process was completed in 2013, when the Couches sold their remaining Hypertherm's ownership into the hands of Associates.
+This process was completed in 2013, when the Couches sold their remaining Hypertherm shares, placing 100% of Hypertherm's ownership into the hands of Associates.